jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 them.
 Personlly, I find it the only reasonable way to frame it, and I've been uncomfortable when others frame it in any other way.
-I've been in meetings, where I've seen people actually thumping the Kitab-i-Aqdas and bellowing "peoplee must abide for the laws God has revealed to us in This Day!"
+I've been in meetings, where I've seen people actually thumping the Kitab-i-Aqdas and bellowing "people must abide for the laws God has revealed to us in This Day!"
 That's true and all - for everone who already agrees with such a statement.
-And therefore, doesn't need the reminder.
-For the millions of others who are not, I'd be surprised if any one of those millions who were exposed to that message would instantly be convinced of the rightness of this stateument.
+And doesn't need the reminder.
+For the 99.9% of the rest of the world, I'd be surprised if any one of those billions who were exposed to that message would instantly be convinced of the rightness of this stateument.

 I'm not sure what the reason is for that attitude; it certainly isn't